srpatel2000/Power-Outage-EDA/README.md

 ## Section 2: Prediction Model
 For this section, we choose to predict the cause of the major outages as our prediction question.
     -  Target Variable: CAUSE.CATEGORY

+We measured the performance of our classifcation model using the accuracy evalution metric.

 ### Baseline Model
 For the baseline model, we choose ['YEAR', 'POSTAL.CODE', 'CUSTOMERS.AFFECTED', 'POPPCT_URBAN'] as our initial columns.
 Through the analysis we conducted in the EDA, we deemed these columns the most revelant to predict the cause of outages.

+* The number of features, including how many are quantitative, ordinal, and nominal.

 Baseline Pipeline:
 - Preprocessed The Data: Simple Imputer and One Hot Encoder
 - Classifer: Decision Tree Classifier.

+Evalution Metrics:
+- Test Accuracy: 0.729
+- Validation Accuracy: 0.721

 ### Engineer New Features
 We decided to engineer six more features to improve our model.